-History of the South Bend Chapter
+Founding of the South Bend Chapter

+As an initial project the chapter furnished infant clothing to families in need.
+The first layette was presented to a baby born shortly after midnight on Christmas morning.
+It seemed the Christ Child smiled on this new organization!
 Before long, calls were received asking for clothing for older children.
 The membership decided to add this project to their original proposal.